earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

   `data/week_07/vector_layers/fire_boundary_box_shp.zip`
 * Next, go to <a href="http://earthexplorer.usgs.gov" target="_blank">the Earth Explorer website</a>.
 Login.
 If you don't have a login already, create an account.

+Be sure to create an account.
+You will need it to be able to use your shapefile extent to search for data.
 Now, it's time to search for data.

 * In the search criteria, click on <kbd>shapefile</kbd> tab.
 Select the zip file above as the shapefile that represents the SPATIAL EXTENT of our study area - the cold springs fire site.
 * At the bottom of the search criteria window, select a range of dates.
 A month before and after the fire is a nice starting point.